 I love Prague, and I love the Renaissance Faire, so it didn’t take me long to notice that Old Town Prague is like a Renaissance Faire.
 It was spectacular!
 During my short stay there, I spotted 8 ways that Prague is like a Renaissance Faire.
 Check them out and let me know if you spotted any other Renaissance Faire-esque things in Prague:

 Yep, a blacksmith has set up shop right in the middle of Old Town Square.
 Like at a Renaissance Faire, he is forging his wares in front of a captive audience.
 He spends his days working away at molding new trinkets out of hot metal.
 In a similar vein to the Renaissance Faire, these trinkets are available for sale at the little shop adjacent to his workspace.
-Which brings us to the next way that Prague is similar to a Renaissance Faire.
+This brings us to the next way that Prague is similar to a Renaissance Faire.

 Trinket shops set up in Old Town Square

 These are not your traditional Brick and mortar souvenir shops (Prague has plenty of those as well).
-They are little wooden stands build in old town square that resemble a medieval market.
-Locals utilize these stands to sell a variety of trinkets, including home-made jewelry, hand crafted woodworks, linens, and a variety of other items – including the blacksmith’s wares.
-The biggest difference between this set up and the Renaissance Faire’s merchant quarter is that the wooden structures, although tent-like, are much more permanent.
+They are little wooden stands build in Old-Town square that resemble a medieval market.
+Locals utilize these stands to sell a variety of trinkets, including homemade jewelry, hand-crafted woodworks, linens, and a variety of other items – including the blacksmith’s wares.
+The biggest difference between this setup and the Renaissance Faire’s merchant quarter is that the wooden structures, although tent-like, are much more permanent.

 I couldn’t even find the speakers, but as I walked through Old Town Square, I could definitely hear the soft sounds of a harp and flute playing soothing melodies in the background.
 I don’t know what to call the type of music, but it was very similar to the sounds I would hear at a Renaissance Faire.

-Also Check out Three Hokey Tourist Attractions in Prague to learn more about the delightful quirkiness Prague has to offer!
+Don’t forget to check out Three Hokey Tourist Attractions in Prague to learn more about the delightful quirkiness Prague has to offer!

-A Stage for live performances
+A Stage for Live Performances

-Street food and Street drinks
+Street Food and Street Drinks

 It’s easy to find a stand that sells beer at a Renaissance Faire, part of the fun is walking through the fake town with a beer!
-Well Prague has that as well, and they also sell hot wine to help warm you up on the cool nights!
+Prague has that as well, and they also sell hot wine to help warm you up on cool nights!
 There is also a variety of street food available in the little stands, from sausages to roast pork to rolled pastries.
-The smell of food on the square is mouth-watering, and I would say the street food available in Prague is of much better quality than what you get at a renaissance faire.
+The smell of food on the square is mouth-watering, and I would say the street food available in Prague is of much better quality than what you get at a renaissance fair.

 Hokey Tourist Attractions

 When you walk down the street in Prague, you will find numerous people dressed up as statues, or playing fiddles, or doing some type of strange street performance.
 You will find similar performers at a Renaissance Faire.
-The difference usually is that the street performers at a Renaissance Faire are part of the Faire, and are either volunteering for fun or making money just by being there, whereas in Prague, the performers are trying to make a living off the performances and have tip jars set up in front of them.
+The difference usually is that the street performers at a Renaissance Faire are part of the Faire and are either volunteering for fun or making money just by being there, whereas, in Prague, the performers are trying to make a living off the performances and have tip jars set up in front of them.

 Melanie launched Partners in Fire in 2017 to document her quest for financial independence with a mix of finance, fun, and solving the world’s problems.
 She’s self educated in personal finance and passionate about fighting systematic problems that prevent others from achieving their own financial goals.
 She also loves travel, anthropology, gaming and her cats.